 Often when night-time responsiveness or nurture is spoken about, it's in a negative light.
-As a parent you feel compelled to sugar coat it, omit, or outright lie about your baby’s real sleeping patterns, the support you give them, or your sleeping arrangements - even if it is working for you, or, forbid, you LIKE it.
+As a parent you feel compelled to sugar coat it, omit, or outright lie about your baby’s real sleeping patterns.
+Questions like "Aren't you night weaning yet?"come back if you describe the support you give them, or your sleeping arrangements - even if it is working for you, or, forbid, you LIKE it.

 It’s no wonder - if you’re honest, you are practically inviting the fear mongering and misinformation, like:

 "You’ll never sleep again", "They'll never sleep independently", "You've created bad habits".